stef4k/vehicle-routing-problem/README.md

 <b> The goal is to minimize the sum of distances that all the trucks travel. </b>

+## Running the application
+Run the following command from the command line:

+    java -jar "Vehicle routing problem executable.jar"

-## Solution Examples
+## Solutions
 ### VND Solution
-A produced VND solution can be seen with the sum distance of `1399 km`:
+The produced VND solution can be seen with the sum distance of `1399 km`:

 <img src="https://github.com/stef4k/Vehicle-routing-problem/blob/main/images/VND%20end%20solution.png" width="600" height="600" />

 ### VRP Solution
-A produced VRP solution can be seen with the sum distance of `1476 km`
+The produced VRP solution can be seen with the sum distance of `1476 km`

 <img src="https://github.com/stef4k/Vehicle-routing-problem/blob/main/images/VRP%20end%20solution.png" width="600" height="600" />